Choctaw Nation and the Irish Famine a story of immense generosity

 The Choctaw had an inconceivable history of deprivation, forced off their lands in 1831 and made to walk 500 miles to Oklahoma, by the then President of the United States, Andrew Jackson (who was the son of Irish immigrants).

 Sixteen years later the Choctaw Nation came to learn of the horrendous tragedy taking place in Ireland through the letters sent to an Irish Chaplain who read letters from the Irish to the people, and they met together to see if they could help.
 On March 23, 1847, the people of the Choctaw nation took up a collection.
-They raised $170 for Irish Famine relief, an incredible sum at the time worth around $20,000 dollars in today’s money.
+They raised $170 for Irish Famine relief, an incredible sum at the time worth around $20,000 in today’s money which was sent first to the Memphis Irish Relief Committee and then to the General Irish Relief Committee of the City of New York.

 The Irish famine and the Choctaw Nation

 Irish researchers uncovered evidence of this remarkable act of generosity in the late 1980s, almost 150 years later.
 Don Mullan (who is a renowned Irish Humanitarian) decided to take a pilgrimage to the Choctaw Nation to thank the Choctaw people.
 While in Oklahoma Don, met Waylon Gary White Deer of the Choctaw Indian Nation and Don invited Gary to Ireland to attend the Famine Walk in Mayo.

 Waylon Gary White Deer is a Choctaw artist who willingly came to walk and while he was here he painted a mural on the side of the Corn Beef Tin in Creggan (which is unfortunately been demolished).
-The mural depicted a Choctaw Indian woman holding an Irish Baby, with illustrations of Food and Irish Famine Victims, symbolizing the connection of the Choctaw Nation and the Irish.
+The mural depicted a Choctaw Indian woman holding an Irish Baby, with illustrations of Food and Irish Famine Victims, symbolizing the connection between the Choctaw Nation and the Irish.

-In 1990, a number of Choctaw leaders took part in the first annual Famine walk at Doolough in Mayo recreating a desperate walk by locals to a local landlord in 1848.
+In 1990, several Choctaw leaders took part in the first annual Famine walk at Doolough in Mayo recreating a desperate walk by locals to a local landlord in 1848.

 In 1992, Irish commemoration leaders took part in the 500-mile trek from Oklahoma to Mississippi.
 The Choctaw made Ireland’s President Mary Robinson and Don Mullan honorary Chiefs.